Tearsheet PDX is a style, fashion and beauty magazine.

 If you have questions or would like to negotiate some other arrangement, please let us know.
 Otherwise, the terms expressed here, and on the release forms as published here, may not be altered or amended, except by a separate written contract, which we must have agreed to explicitly for that purpose.

 In the event that a submission is not accompanied by the required release documentation, we will almost certainly not accept the content.
-Nonetheless, even if we do accept a submission without proper release or copyright documentation, these terms will still apply.
+If we do accept a submission without proper release or copyright documentation, these terms apply nonetheless.

 Once we have informed you that we have accepted images or other content for publication, we expect the content will not be shared or published elsewhere until AFTER we have published it ourselves.
 For obvious reasons, we prefer to publish images and other content that have not been previously seen by the public.
 In addition, posting, sharing,or publication of closely related images from a photo shoot (or other related content) is also an issue that should be discussed with us in advance.
 We may be willing to make exceptions for content that has seen limited exposure and/or has outstanding merit, provided that we discuss this with you and agree to it in advance.
 If we discover that the content has been posted, shared or published elsewhere, prior to publication and without our knowledge, we may choose to withdraw the content from the printed magazine and related electronic media.
 That said, any images or other content that we accept for publication may be posted, shared, or published on electronic social media immediately after the relevant TearSheet PDX issue is published.
 We enthusiastically encourage and sincerely appreciate your efforts in posting, sharing and re-publishing our content any time after the initial publication date.
 We ask only that proper credit is given to TearSheet PDX and, as far as practical, all artists who contributed to the production of an image.
 Please note that permitting re-distribution of the content via electronic social media or for other promotional purposes does not imply that we have given up any copyrights we may have, and we may withdraw this general permission at any time, at our sole discretion.